numirias/security/doc/2019-06-04_ace-vim-neovim.md

 -------

 The modeline feature allows to specify custom editor options near the start or end of a file.
 This feature is enabled by default and applied to all file types, including plain `.txt`.
+(Note that some OSes ship with a custom vimrc that explicitly sets `nomodelines`, e.g. Debian.
+So if you use their custom default vimrc instead of Vim's native defaults, you're safe.)
+A typical
-A typical modeline:
+modeline:

     /* vim: set textwidth=80 tabstop=8: */